ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 ## 👋 Introduction

 The purpose of this repository is to serve as a reference point with the following Markdown files provided via the tables below to easily find and identify if a game was released exclusively for a specific platform or if it is a multi-platform game.
-You will also see Zip files available for download whose contents are all the entries from the respective table, in URL file format.
+You will also see Zip files available to download, whose contents are internet shortcut (.url) files that points to each of the entries from the corresponding table.

 Note: GitHub will not render Markdown files that are considered too big, so I'll recommend you to use the fast and open-sorce program [Markdown Viewer](https://github.com/c3er/mdview) if you require to view some of these Markdown files offline.